roman-gravit/html5/README.md

 If event occurs in browser the bubbling mechanims also occurs.
 From target elelent to its all parents.
 You can stop bubbling in every parent event handler..

- - stopPropogation: cancel bubbling BUT it will occur on current
+ - **stopPropogation:** cancel bubbling BUT it will occur for other handlers of this event for current element.

- - stopImmidiatePropogation: cancel bubbling in current ALSO
+ - **stopImmidiatePropogation:** prevents other listeners of the same event from being called.
+ If several listeners are attached to the same element for the same event type, they are called in the order in which they were added.
+ If stopImmediatePropagation() is invoked during one such call, no remaining listeners will be called, either on that element or any other element.

 ###  Difference between event load and DOMContentLoaded